 This technical update provides additional guidance on the use of bricks, rammed earth.
 It is important that all workmanship carried out during construction is completed in accordance with the relevant tolerances.

-Seen as a traditional form of walling construction in some areas of the UK (East Anglia & West Country) it has not been common for it to be used presently for new build properties.
+Seen as a traditional form of walling construction in some areas of the UK (East Anglia and West Country) it has not been common for it to be used presently for new build properties.

-With the growing trend to looking to ‘Green Technology and construction techniques’ to reduce C02 emissions, construction such as ‘bricks’ made from Rammed Earth is likely to be proposed on Warrantied developments.
+With the growing trend to looking to ‘green technology and construction techniques’ to reduce C02 emissions, construction such as ‘bricks’ made from Rammed Earth is likely to be proposed on warrantied developments.

 Whilst traditionally these walls were as ‘solid’ panels, there have been several recent warranty enquiries where the ‘bricks’ are proposed to be used as an external skin (cladding) with a tradition load bearing structure behind.